tetsufmbio/taxontree/docs/README.md

 Protein accession or name in the list or tree to be considered as query.
 It works on -blastFile, -listFile, -mfastaFile -alignFile and -treeFile.

+* **-taxRepFormat <string_value> Default: 1..12**

+Taxonomic ranks to be displayed in the taxonomic report table.
+The number corresponds to the rank level, in which 1 is for superkingdom and 17 for subspecies.
+Rank level that should be in taxonomic report should be separated by comma (i.e. 1;2;12;16).
+You can use ".." to provide a rank level range (i.e. 1..12).

 * **-forceNoTxid**